zenstackhq/zenstack-docs/docs/the-complete-guide/part1/3-cli.md

 ### Listing Installed ZenStack Packages

-ZenStack provides multiple NPM packages that implement either plugins or runtime functionalities.
+ZenStack provides multiple npm packages that implement either plugins or runtime functionalities.
 The `zenstack` and `@zenstackhq/runtime` packages are almost always needed.
 The other packages are optional and can be installed based on your needs.

 When you upgrade ZenStack, it's important to keep all package versions in sync to avoid unexpected results.
 The `zenstack info` command can help you list all installed ZenStack packages and their versions.
-It also checks and prompts if there're newer versions available.
+It also checks and prompts if there are newer versions available.

 Try running it in our project: